Kuldeep3330/2025_DSA/README.md

 7. 2444.
 Count Subarrays With Fixed Bounds
 8. 1456.
 Maximum Number of Vowels in a Substring of Given Length
 9. 2090.
 K Radius Subarray Averages

+# 16 May

-10. Longest Subarray of 1's
+10. 1493.
+Longest Subarray of 1's After Deleting One Element
 11. Maximize the confusion of an exam
 12. sliding window max
 13. frequency of mmost frequent element